mrmp17/FOCn/README.md

 | TP-IO16 | IO16 | TP34 test point |
 | TP-IO17 | IO17 | TP29 test point |
 | TP-IO18 | IO18 | TP30 test point |

+### Example project
+Example *PlatformIO* project is available in the *Examples* folder.
+It implements basic control of a hoverboard hub motor (with phase current control) and demonstrates basic usage of *FOCn*.
+As the motor control input, a standard RC PWM signal is used.
+When developing your own projects, it is recomended to use the *PlatformIO* board file used in the example project (*/boards/FOCn_board.json*).